open-policy-agent/opa/ADOPTERS.md

   Gatekeeper.
 Jetstack also uses OPA via the Golang API in _Jetstack Secure_ to automate the checking of resources against our best practice recommendations.

+* [Marsh McLennan](https://www.marshmclennan.com) uses OPA Gatekeeper in their Kubernetes clusters, and OPA as an authorization decision point by many applications for ingress traffic.
+Some applications also use OPA as a rules engine.

 * [Medallia](https://www.medallia.com/) uses OPA to audit AWS resources for compliance violations.
 The policies search across state from Terraform and AWS APIs to identify security violations